astellato/ofxSyphon/README.md

 ofxSyphonServer - allows ofTextures and the whole GLUT scene to be named and published to the system, so that other applications which support Syphon can use them.

+ofxSyphonDirectory - lets users browse the shared Syphon directory of all available servers

 Licensing
 ---------